 - b.
 Collaboration.
 Collaboration consists of students working together discussing academic topics, assignments, or readings; proposing possible solutions to assigned problems or scenarios; and/or jointly producing academic deliverables.
 Collaboration and discussion between students is essential to learning at MCU and is highly encouraged, but each student is expected to do his/her own work.
 Unless specified otherwise in the course materials or by the faculty advisor, instructor, or course director, assignments and examinations are individual efforts and must be accomplished without help from anyone, including classmates.
-Unauthorized collaboration on assignments, events, or examinations will be treated as instances of academic dishonesty and will be reported as outlined below.
+Unauthorized collaboration on assignments, events, or examinations will be treated as instances of academic dishonesty and will be referred to a Student Performance Evaluation Board (SPEB) for review.
 It is a student's responsibility to consult his or her faculty advisor, instructor, or course director if there is any doubt as to whether collaboration is permitted. - c.
 Plagiarism.
 Plagiarism is defined as the presentation of another's writing or ideas as one's own without appropriate citation or credit.
-The misuse of another author's words and ideas, even when the exact wording is not lifted from the source, is unethical and academically dishonest.
-Such misuse includes the "limited" borrowing, without attribution, of another writer's distinctive and significant research findings, hypotheses, theories, rhetorical strategies, and interpretations. - (1) Plagiarism of Language.
+The misuse of another author's writings, even when the exact wording is not lifted from the source, is unethical and academically dishonest.
+Such misuse includes not only the "limited" borrowing, without attribution, of another writer's distinctive and significant research findings, hypotheses, theories, rhetorical strategies, and interpretations, but also the "extended" borrowing, even with attribution, of another writer's ideas or interpretations to the extent that the student's paper no longer meets the requirement for original thought.
+Forms of plagiarism include: - i.
+Plagiarism of Language.
 Plagiarism of language refers to the copying of an entire phrase or passage without enclosing the borrowed words in quotation marks.
-It is important to use a signal phrase, quotation marks, and a proper citation to indicate that one has borrowed a particular phrase or passage from another author. - (2) Plagiarism of Ideas/Paraphrasing.
-Discussing another author's ideas, concepts, or lines of reasoning without giving due credit is considered plagiarism.
-One can paraphrase the main idea of a group of sentences or even an entire source, but one must use an endnote and corresponding bibliographic citation to reference the original source. - (3) Self-plagiarism.
-Self-plagiarism refers to the practice of re-using one's own writing by either submitting an article or paper to two different publications, or by submitting the same paper (or portion of it) for two different course assignments, except when approved by the instructor/s of record (see above under "original academic submissions"). - d.
-Penalties for Academic Dishonesty.
-Marine Corps University will pursue appropriate corrective courses of action for faculty or student cases of academic dishonesty.
-Such courses of action may include, but are not limited to, disenrollment, suspension, denial or revocation of degrees or diplomas, a grade of "no credit" with a transcript notation of "academic dishonesty," rejection of the work submitted for credit, and a letter of admonishment or other administrative measures.
-Additionally, student and faculty members of the United States military may be subject to appropriate administrative or disciplinary action under the Uniform Code of Military Justice for instances of academic dishonesty.
-Civilian or civil servant faculty or students who commit academic dishonesty may be subject to appropriate administrative or disciplinary action in accordance with the laws and regulations concerning federal employees.
-A non-resident student found intentionally plagiarizing will have a letter sent to his or her commander informing him/her of the violation.
+It is important to use a signal phrase, quotation marks, and a proper citation to indicate that you have borrowed a particular phrase or passage from another author. - ii.
+Plagiarism of Ideas/Paraphrasing.
+Discussing another author's idea, concept, or line of reasoning that was developed by someone else without giving due credit is considered plagiarism.
+You can paraphrase the main idea of a group of sentences or even an entire paper, but you must use an endnote and corresponding bibliographic citation to reference the original source. - iii.
+Self-plagiarism.
+Self-plagiarism refers to the practice of re-using your own writing by either submitting an article or paper to two different publications, or by submitting the same paper (or portion of it) for two different course assignments. - iv.
+Improper use of material extracted from the Internet, other electronic sources, and verbatim passages used in oral presentations without proper acknowledgment.